top of page

 We can guarantee that the NHM has passed the Fred and Charlie Sunflower test, and we wouldn’t hesitate to recommend this amazing place to other autistic families.

-If you have not had the chance to visit the Natural History Museum before then we really hope that 2025 is the year your family can finally enjoy a fun and (mostly) stress free outing in London!
+If you have not had the chance to visit the Natural History Museum before then we really hope that this is the year your family can finally enjoy a fun and (mostly) stress free outing in London!